hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/finding-and-reading-data/index.rst

 Visualizing a Transaction
 -------------------------

-.. todo :: write section about using the transaction visualizer to represent a created event blob.
+.. todo:: write section about using the transaction visualizer to represent a created event blob.